Klang River: Dams

 There are two major dams upstream of the river; Batu Dam and Klang Gates Dam, which provide water supply to the people of Klang Valley and mitigate floods.

 Privatisation

-The maintenance of the Klang River was privatised.
+The maintenance of the Klang River was privatised from 1996 onwards.
 Under 30-year concessions, three firms were to manage a river each and ensure cleanliness.

 Flood control

 Historically, Kuala Lumpur has often suffered from severe flooding from the river water overflowing the banks.
 In 1926, a particularly severe flood hit Kuala Lumpur, and work on the river then began in an attempt to reduce the risk of flooding.

-Part of the Klang River below the Gombak-Klang confluence was straightened, a channel (part of which runs beside the present Jalan Syed Putra) with flood retention banks was dug to divert the river.
+Part of the Klang River between the Gombak-Klang confluence and Brickfields was straightened, with a channel (part of which runs beside the present Jalan Syed Putra) including flood retention banks being dug to divert the river.
 This project was completed in 1932.
+Other stretches downstream and upstream, such as between Abdullah Hukum/Mid Valley Megamall, and from Kampung Baru to Dato' Keramat were also straightened between independence and the 1980s.

 Kuala Lumpur Flood Mitigation

 Efforts in controlling flood water is continuing process.
 Kuala Lumpur Flood Mitigation is a project to mitigate flash floods affecting Kuala Lumpur.
 In include diverting flood water from the Gombak River into a few stormwater ponds located in Batu, Jinjang and Kepong.